Pages

 Tuesday, September 23, 2014

-Recipe: Renuked beans a la Bruce Clement
+Recipe: Renuked beans a la Clement

 I've been feeling a bit 'flu like all day.
 I couldn't be bothered having a proper meal so I thought I'd make one of my favourite comfort foods.